Anders (singer): Early life

-Anders Ly was born in 1995 in Mississauga, Ontario.
+Anders Ly was born on July 14, 1995, in Mississauga, Ontario, to parents of Chinese-Vietnamese descent.
 He attended Rick Hansen Secondary School.

 Career

 Anders released his first song "Choosy" on October 6, 2016, produced by fellow Canadian record producer S.L.M.N.
 His debut EP 669 was released on May 25, 2017, featuring the singles "You for You" and "Diamonds".
 Anders released his second EP Twos, an eight-track project on March 6, 2018, it featured the hit single "Bad Guy."
-For his EP "Twos", Anders collaborated with Canadian record producers Luca and FrancisGotHeat, as well as S.L.M.N., Jordon Manswell and Bizness Boi.
+For his EP "Twos", Anders collaborated with Canadian record producers FrancisGotHeat and Luca “905LUCA” Polizzi, as well as S.L.M.N., Jordon Manswell and Bizness Boi.

 Following his EP "Twos" Anders released the single "Bad Habits" on March 29, 2019, the single "Bossy" on July 29, 2019, and the single "My Side of the Bed" on October 7, 2019.
 Anders also dropped the song "Nauseous" exclusively on SoundCloud on October 2, 2019.
 Anders then collaborated with American rapper Rich The Kid for the single "Sticky Situation" released on October 17, 2019, and produced by FrancisGotHeat.